 To find out more visit the SchoolStreets.org.uk web pages using the link below

-Experimental Traffic Regulation Orders (ETROs) will be put in place so that anyone can provide comments and feedback while the trial is ongoing.
+Experimental Traffic Regulation Orders (ETROs) are put in place so that anyone can provide comments and feedback while the trial is ongoing.

 The ETRO is used to monitor success so all representations will be duly considered when the decision making process in conducted which could result in some amendments being made.